stuvie/pet-store/README.md

 ### run

-To start the application, execute:
+To start the pet-services backend, execute:

 ```
 ./mvnw spring-boot:run